ssbsukirat/medicine/Endocrinology/Diabetes mellitus/Management of DM.md

 * Insulin at bedtime or morning maybe used with OHAs
 * Later prandial cover is also required as DM progressive
 * Some patients can use infusion devices

+### Choice of initial therapy
+- influenced by hyperglycemia and individual goal
+- In hyperglycemia
+	- Mild (FPG 126-199) single oral agent
+	- Moderate (FPG 200-250) >1 oral agents or insulin
+	- Serve (FPG >250) unlikely to be controlled on orals
+- Insulin as initial therapy if FPG 250-300 or symptomatic hyperglycemia
+-